-The details for this type of output include the relay on/off state, HOA mode or Interlock status, accumulated ontime, alarms related to this output, current cycle on time, relay type and the current control mode setting.
+The details for this type of output include the relay on/off state, HOA mode or Interlock status, accumulated on-time, alarms related to this output, current cycle on time, relay type and the current control mode setting.

-Touch the Edit icon to view or change the settings related to the relay.
 A Manual relay will activate if the HOA mode is Hand, or if it is Activated With another channel.